-The following discussion and analysis is intended to assist in providing an understanding of the Group's financial condition, changes in financial condition and results of operations and should be read together with the unaudited special purpose financial statements of Altice France Holding S.A. (the "Company") as of and for the year ended December 31, 2024, including the accompanying notes.
+The following discussion and analysis is intended to assist in providing an understanding of the Group's financial condition, changes in financial condition and results of operations and should be read together with the unaudited condensed interim special purpose financial statements of Altice France Holding S.A. (the "Company") as of and for the three-month period ended March 31, 2025, including the accompanying notes.
 Some of the information in this discussion and analysis includes forward-looking statements that involve risks and uncertainties.

-The Company is the holding company that is the sole shareholder (less one share) of the Altice France group (the "Group").
+The Company is the parent company of a consolidated group (the "Group").
+The Company holds 100% of the share capital of Altice France S.A. ("Altice France") minus one share held by Altice Luxembourg.
 The Group operates a telecom business which mostly includes SFR, the second largest telecom company in France.

-Unless the context otherwise requires, when used in this section, the terms "we," "our," the "Company," the "Group," and "us" refer to the business constituting the Group as of December 31, 2024, even though we may not have owned such business for the entire duration of the periods presented.
+Unless the context otherwise requires, when used in this section, the terms "we", "our", the "Company", the "Group" and "us" refer to the business constituting the Group as of March 31, 2025, even though we may not have owned such business for the entire duration of the periods presented.

 The Group applies International Financial Reporting Standards (IFRS) as endorsed in the European Union.
 Adjusted EBITDA and Capex are not defined in IFRS, they are "non-GAAP measures".
 Management believes that these measures are useful to readers of the Company's financial statements as they provide a measure of operating results excluding certain items that we believe are either outside of our recurring operating activities, or items that are non-cash.
 Excluding such items enables trends in our operating results and cash flow generation to be more easily observable.
 We use the non-GAAP measures internally to manage and assess the results of our operations, make decisions with respect to investments and allocation of resources, and assess the performance of management personnel.
-Such performance measures are also the defacto metrics used by investors and other members of the financial community to value other companies operating in our industry, and thus are a basis for comparability between us and our peers.
+Such performance measures are also the de facto metrics used by investors and other members of the financial community to value other companies operating in our industry, and thus are a basis for comparability between us and our peers.
 Moreover, our debt covenants are based on Adjusted EBITDA and other associated metrics.